symfony2admingenerator/GeneratorBundle/Resources/new-doc/admin/builder-show.md

 	  new: ~
 ```

-You can also use self-defined action from your global generator parameters, or overwrite specific part of the actions.
+You can also use self-defined actions from your global generator parameters, or overwrite specific part of the actions.
 Check the [action documentation][action-doc] for more information.

 [back-to-index]: ../documentation.md
+[action-doc]: actions.md
 [edit-doc-display]: builder-edit.md#display